prazolpp/HELLO_WORLD/README.md

 ### Run the frontend and backend:

-In the frontend repo, run: `npm run start`.
+In the frontend repo, run: `npm start`.
-In the backend repo, run: `npm run start`.
+In the backend repo, run: `npm start`.

 ## Add twitter auth keys